Anuj-Kumar-Sharma/Birthday-Wishing/README.md

 # Birthday-Wishing
 Android App to wish your friends Birthday,
-I have Modified code of kotlin and changed its full UI
+1) Have Modified code of kotlin.
+2) Changed its full UI and Image Design.